Skip to main content

 Ipamorelin is a growth hormone–releasing peptide (GHRP).
 Instead of mimicking GHRH, it binds to ghrelin receptors, triggering short, controlled pulses of growth hormone release.

-It is usually taken once or twice daily and often produces noticeable effects sooner than sermorelin.
+It is usually taken once or twice daily and Onset and response vary depending on the individual and treatment plan.

 Ipamorelin vs Sermorelin: Side-by-Side Overview